 Memorable Manitobans: Leo Mol (1915-2009)

 He became prominent as a sculptor, producing bronzes of such subjects as Ukrainian poet Taras Shevchenko, William Stephenson, Tom Lamb, Frank Dojacek, Pope John Paul II, Winston Churchill, Dwight D. Eisenhower, John Diefenbaker, and Queen Elizabeth II, and several figures in the Winnipeg Citizens Hall of Fame.
-His work is contained in the collections of the Vatican Museum, the National Portrait Gallery (Washington, DC), the Art Gallery of Ontario, the McMichael Canadian Art Collection, and the Winnipeg Art Gallery.
+His work is contained in the collections of the Vatican Museum, National Portrait Gallery (Washington, DC), Art Gallery of Ontario, McMichael Canadian Art Collection, and Winnipeg Art Gallery.
 The Leo Mol Sculpture Garden in Winnipeg’s Assiniboine Park contains numerous pieces of his work which he donated to the city, as well as his Schoolhouse Studio.

 Considered a role model for Ukrainian Canadians, in the 1970s and 1980s, he served on the board of Oseredok, the Ukrainian Cultural and Educational Centre in Winnipeg.
 In recognition of his many contributions to the arts, Mol was inducted into the Order of Canada (1989), Winnipeg Citizens Hall of Fame (1990), Order of the Buffalo Hunt (1997), and Order of Manitoba (2000).
 He was given honorary degrees by the University of Winnipeg (1974) and University of Manitoba (1988).